 If the standing water is several inches deep, you have a few options:

-Your basement will still be damp once the standing water is gone.
+Your basement will still be damp when the standing water is gone.
 Here are a few tips to help speed up the drying process:

 - Electronics that were damaged by the water.